Rana413/Azure-AI-Chatbot-Project/README.md

 3. Run `python simple_chatbot.py`

 ## AI Disclosure
-ChatGPT was used to help explain the assignment steps, improve report wording, and guide project organization.
+AI was used to help explain the assignment steps, improve report wording, and guide project organization.